CodezPoet/code_examples/laravel/README.md

 **WordPress:** 6.4.1

-**Stack:** Please note depending on the stack how to install nvm, nodejs, etc and set it up may vary.
+**Stack:** Please note depending on the stack how to install nvm, Node.js, etc and set it up may vary.
+It is beyond the scope of this code example to list all the different options.